fredli74/hashbox/README.md

 **Run a garbage collect (GC)**

-`./hashbox-freebsd-amd64 gc [-index]`
+`./hashbox-freebsd-amd64 gc [-compact]`

-Optional argument index will just run the mark and sweep on the index file.
+Optional argument compact will run the compact phase on data and meta files freeing up unused space.
 After the sweep has completed, a list of how much unused data (dead data) there is in each storage file will be displayed.
-Running without the index option will do a full compact on all datafiles freeing up unused space.
+Running without the compact option will only do mark and sweep on the index files.

 **Run a storage file check**